 To be eligible to take up a seat in the Legislative Assembly or Legislative Council, the following qualifications apply:

-- the candidate must have resided in Western Australia for one year
+- the candidate must have resided in Western Australia for at least one year

 - the candidate must have reached the age of 18